-It is important to note that the Forecasting Model is a 24-hr look at the roadway.
-Conducting travel time runs can show where peak hour congestion occurs.
-Speed data and travel times were recorded with a GPS receiver using the floating car technique (staff drove along each corridor) during morning, midday and evening peak hours.
+In terms of the travel time survey, speed data and travel times were recorded with a GPS receiver using the floating car technique (staff drove along each corridor) during morning, midday and evening peak hours.
 The morning peak hours were from 7:00am to 9:30am; the midday peak hours were from 11:30am to 1:30pm; and the evening peak hours were from 3:30pm to 5:30pm.
 Each route was traveled three times in each direction.
-The runs were conducted on Tuesdays, Wednesdays and Thursdays as these days were most likely to represent typical traveling days in the MPO.
+The runs were conducted on Tuesdays, Wednesdays and Thursdays similar to the traffic scan analysis.